artur-29/RSA-accelerator/README.md

 # RSA-accelerator
-Intel FPGA RSA crypto-engine
+RSA crypto-engine targeting Intel FPGAs
-RSA encryption engine

 A low-resource, serial RSA engine for Intel FPGA Cyclone V. Mainly suitable for public key operations, implements RSAEP from PKCS #1.
 Private key operations also work when the key is defined as a pair.
 This is suboptimal, however, since this engine does not use CRT.